Understanding the Energy Gap Law under Vibrational Strong Coupling: Conclusions

 \section{Conclusions}

 Collective VSC is an ensemble effect, that is, we need a macroscopic number of molecules $N$ to couple to the cavity mode for the light-matter coupling to be appreciable.
 Where light-matter interactions are concerned, one reacting molecule is only a needle in a haystack: only $\frac{1}{N}$ of the vibrational mode couples to the photon mode (through the polaritons) while the remaining $\frac{N-1}{N}$ of it is distributed into the dark modes that are chemically identical to the bare molecule (at least in the absence of disorder and non-equilibrium effects \citep{Du2022}); this is the essence of the polariton ``large $N$ problem'' \citep{MartinezMartinez2019}.
 As such, we do not expect VSC to modify the non-radiative decay rate unless the polariton modes possess some unique advantage over the dark modes.
 In this paper, we show how the higher UP frequency (relative to the dark mode) is this advantage, yet it cannot be appreciably exploited under most circumstances for VSC.
 Instead, we require conditions that are either not yet experimentally achievable (deep strong light-matter coupling) or associated with theoretical complications (highly off-resonant cavities).
 Vibrational polariton condensates, on the other hand, may provide an elegant solution to this entropy problem.
 By starting from a macroscopic occupation of a polariton mode, more of the vibrational energy may be redistributed through the polariton modes.
+Care must be taken in this regime though, since, under such extreme conditions, one may experience other effects, such as chemical reactions and other transfer processes, that have not been considered in this model.
 Regardless of the mechanism involved, once polaritons start affecting non-radiative decay rates, this process is no longer fully ``non-radiative'' since the quasiparticles produced have some light component in them.
 Moving forward, it would be interesting to investigate whether electronically excited molecules under VSC conditions may emit infrared photons out of the cavity via previously non-radiative pathways.
 This could potentially lead to new molecular optoelectronic applications.